EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 Several things raised our eyebrows whilst configuring triggers for our Tekton pipeline.
 First of all we'll revisit an issue identified with triggering in Jenkins - this won't work for environments that have ingress disabled, unless there's some more network configuration performed.

-Secondly, the number of moving parts involved to configure something as simple as an hourly run of our pipeline seemed excessively complicated, probably due to the fact that Tekton is Kubernetes-native and there's no getting around implementing it this way without introducing layers of abstraction over Tekton.
+Secondly, the number of moving parts involved to configure something as simple as an hourly run of our pipeline seemed excessively complicated, probably due to the fact that Tekton is Kubernetes native and there's no getting around implementing it this way without introducing layers of abstraction over Tekton.

 It seems as though Tekton is designed for higher layers of abstraction to be built over the top of it.
 For example it wouldn't be *too* difficult to introduce a polling adapter Cron job that interfaces with Concourse's resource binary interface to check for new version of resources.